AlexiaDelorme/project-cookbook/README.md

 ###### User story 3

-As a community member, I want to be able to create new recipes and then have the possibility to edit and/or to delete any of recipes that I have shared with the community.
+As a community member, I want to be able to create new recipes and then have the possibility to edit and/or delete any of the recipes that I have shared with the community.

 ###### User story 4